+Written examination: 2 hours

+33.33% of the qualification.
+84 marks

+Component 1: UK Politics:

-Written examination: 2 hours 331/3% of the qualification 84 marks
+Written examination: 2 hours

+33.33% of the qualification.
+84 marks

 Component 3: Comparative Politics:

-Written examination: 2 hours 331/3% of the qualification 84 marks

-Students study either USA Politics or Global Politics

-Students will have the opportunity to visit Parliament, attend conferences and meet with political figures and journalists.

-Students can progress from this qualification to:

-- University courses that relate directly to government and politics - University courses that will benefit from the skills acquired from this GCE, for example law, economics, philosophy
+Written examination: 2 hours 33.33% of the qualification 84 marks 33.33% of the qualification.
+84 marks Students study either USA Politics or Global Politics Skills gained and enrichment opportunities: Students will have the opportunity to visit Parliament, attend conferences and meet with political figures and journalists.
+Students can progress from this qualification to: - University courses that relate directly to government and politics - University courses that will benefit from the skills acquired from this GCE, for example law, economics, philosophy.
+Progression/career opportunities:

 Employment where analytical skills are essential, for example management, finance, government, industry and business environments.
+Further information:

 Mr V Pandya - Head of History Vimal.Pandya@Walthamstow-Academy.Org

 Psychology A Level

+Exam Board: AQA

 Entry Requirements: GCSE grade 6 in English, Grade 6 in maths

+Subject Content

 Psychology will help you understand yourself and other people by learning about different aspects of human behaviour that will help you in daily life, including your interactions with others, your learning and memory performance, your ability to cope with pressure and your understanding of the causes of psychological disorders.

 Paper 1: Introductory Topics in Psychology

 This unit includes learning about social influence (why we obey, conform and change the majority's point of view), memory (how it works, why we forget and how memory works with crime), attachment (how our relationships with caregivers as children affect us as adults) and psychopathology (how mental health disorders affect people and how they are treated).

 Paper 2: Psychology in Context:

 This unit includes learning about the different schools of psychology from behaviourist to biopsychology, how stress is registered and how human behaviour is studied as a psychological science.

-Paper 3: Issues and Options in Psychology:

-This unit includes learning about psychological debates (such as is it nature or nurture that is more important), relationships (why we need them and why they break down), schizophrenia (what it is, the different causes and treatment), and aggression (how it occurs in gangs, why we are aggressive people and if there is a biological basis).
+Paper 3: Issues and Options in Psychology: This unit includes learning about psychological debates (such as is it nature or nurture that is more important), gender (differences in male and female brains and stereotypes), schizophrenia (what it is, the different causes and treatment), and aggression (how

+Assessments

+A level Psychology is a linear subject, assessed at the end of two years of study.
+The AQA examination board uses three examinations to assess you.
+Each of these exams comprises a number of short questions, essay questios and scenarios to which you are required to apply your knowledge.

+Skills gained and enrichment opportunities:

+A level Psychology involves studying a wide range of topics, so there is a lot of information to absorb, and importantly, you will need to learn how to apply and evaluate (weight up the strenths and weaknesses) of these studies and theories.
 Psychology develops a range of valuable skills, including critical analysis, independent thinking and research.
 These skills are particularly relevant to young people and are transferable to further study and the workplace.
 There will be opportunity to go on trips to conferences, museums in addition to hearing from speakers invited into the academy (I.e. psychologists and hypnotists).

+Progression/career opportunities: